dnygren/file_url/README.md

 addressee's mail client.
 *   Disk space needed at file servers to store individual copies of attachments downloaded by each addressee.
-A method of dealing with this problem manually is to create a Universal Resource Locator (URL) and place the URL into the e-mail text
+A method of dealing with this problem manually is to create a Universal Resource Locator (URL) and place the URL into the email text

-## Why using URLs in e-mails hasn't gained widespread acceptance (yet?)
+### Why using URLs in emails hasn't gained widespread acceptance (yet?)
 The problem with manually creating URLs is it is a time consuming and error prone chore for the sender.
 While manually creating URLs saves network and CPU bandwidth along with disk space, it actually consumes the time of the sender, and is error prone.
 A simple